What Will You Study

-Key issues such as international trade, globalisation, emerging economies, foreign direct investment, financial markets, international business strategy, international marketing, international political economy and cross-border labour flows are all covered.
+Key issues such as international trade, globalisation, emerging economies, foreign direct investment, financial markets, international business strategy, international marketing, cross-national leadership as well as international political economy and cross-border labour flows are all covered.

 In contrast to generalist international business programmes, the Lancaster MSc International Business is founded upon a sound understanding of basic economic principles and quantitative methods with considerable emphasis on current and emerging issues in the international economic environment.